WiFi 7 vs WiFi 6: Real-World Speed, Benefits, and Should You Upgrade?

 WiFi 7 is—finally—here.
-Initial development began in 2021, and as we near the end of 2024, many vendors are offering increasing numbers of WiFi7-capable products.
-Apple recently announced that all iPhone 16 models will feature WiFi 7 support.
+Initial development began in 2021, and as we’re in the middle of 2025, many vendors are offering increasing numbers of WiFi 7-capable products.
+All of Apple’s iPhone 16 models feature WiFi 7 support, and over 1,200 total devices are WiFi 7 capable, according to Intel and the Wi-Fi Alliance.

 But what can you realistically expect from WiFi 7 compared to WiFi 6—or even earlier wireless network standards—and will it be worth upgrading?